College Counseling & Preparation

 The Academy’s College Advising Office helps guide each student and family through the college admissions process.
 Informally, that process begins when a student enters high school.
 The College Counselor works closely with faculty advisors as they help students choose appropriately challenging classes.

-Students begin working informally with the College Counselor during the first semester of their junior year, and formally during the second semester of their junior year.
+Students begin working informally with the College Counselor during the first semester of their sophomore year, and formally during the first semester of their junior year.
 At this point, the Office encourages students to reflect on their own interests, talents, and goals, and then to research and explore the colleges that will foster those abilities and aspirations.
 Advice and guidance are provided through frequent one-on-one meetings with students during this self-evaluation and research part of the process.
 Once a student’s list of schools is finalized, the focus of these meetings turns toward the applications themselves, followed by the final selection when acceptance letters are in hand.

 The College Counselor also serves as a liaison to college admission offices, promoting an understanding of The Academy and each of our students to the colleges, and sharing with the School community important information about college admission trends and procedures.